All Episodes

 What's up, Bill?

-Hey, Sean, I'm up here in Big Fork, and uh just wanted to answer your question from yesterday.
+Hey, Sean, I'm up here in Big Fork, and just wanted to answer your question from yesterday.

-Well, I'm just an old Air Force vet, and I did three tours in Southeast Asia during the war.
+Well, I'm just an old Air Force vet and I did three tours in Southeast Asia during the war.

-And Michaelfield was electronic countermeasures, and that's exactly what it is.
+And that's exactly what it is.

 Well, I'll give you three quick scenarios.

-Uh bioweapon attack could be a potential.
+A bioweapon attack could be a potential.

 We don't even know.